 Learning & Working Programs

 The Department of Corrections (DOC) provides educational, vocational and work opportunities at each prison facility.
-Providing inmates with education and job training is part of the broader DOC effort to increase public safety and reduce recidivism.
-Some of the learning and working program opportunities for inmates include:
+Providing incarcerated individuals with education and job training is part of the broader DOC effort to increase public safety and reduce recidivism.
+Some of the learning and working program opportunities for incarcerated individuals include:

 - Correctional Industries